Tech Accelerator

 So, what's the right way to approach an IT/OT convergence initiative?
 Given the wide array of OT systems and industries that might opt for convergence, there are few clear paths that guarantee a successful convergence strategy.
 However, there are some general guidelines that can help an organization maximize its chances of success:

 • Communicate goals.
-Develop a clear picture of the overall objectives, and ensure that both IT and OT groups understand the convergence goals involved.
+Develop a clear picture of the overall objectives and ensure that both IT and OT groups understand the convergence goals involved.

 • Show the overlap.
 Illustrate the ways in which IT and OT will overlap for each team, especially in terms of systems management and security.